OmarZarifa/DICE-GAME/README.md

 Getting started
 --------------------------
-To get started with the Pig Dice Game, follow these steps:
+To get started with the Pig Dice Game, you must follow the steps listed below.
+Please notice, that you need only to do steps 1 - 4 if you want just to play the game.
+All the steps, starting from step 5 (Testing), are optional steps that you might use for developing purposes.
 ### 1. Check version of Python
 To get started with the game, you'll need to have Python 3.6 or later installed on your system.
 You can check your Python version by following these steps:
 1. Open the command prompt.